serraict/serraict.github.io/_posts/learn/2015-10-19-style-guide.md

 ---
 {% include JB/setup %}

-After completing [Code School's Fundamentals of Design course][FoD], I thought I'd write up a small style guide for my site.
+After completing [Code School's Fundamentals of Design course ][FoD], I thought I'd write up a small style guide for my site.
 Voilà!

 ##Typography <small>professional yet personal</small>

-The audience for my site are people who like to hire me or are interested in what I'm currently doing.
+The audience for my site are people who consider hiring me or are interested in what I'm currently doing.
 I'd like to leave a professional impression with both, with a friendly and personal tone.

 I found it quite hard to pick the typefaces to use to match above goals - I guess this is where true designers shine and I go blank.
 Anyway, I went with the Liberation Sans, -Serif and -Mono as main fonts.
-I also specified some web-safe falback sans-serif and serif pairs.
+The Liberation fonts were designed as free-as-in-speech replacements for the Arial and Times New Roman fonts commonly found in offices suites.
+The fonts match well with my company logo.
+I also specified some web-safe fall-back sans-serif and serif pairs.
 Body text will always be a serif typeface, headings will always be sans.

-Base font size is 18px, which I find pleasantly readable and it works well with the short headlines on the main page.
+Base font size is 18px, which I find pleasantly readable and it works well with the short headlines on the main page as well as the size of my blog posts.
 For sizing all other elements, I rely on [Twitter Bootstrap's Customizer][BS] and a custom `config.json` file with LESS variables.
 The Bootstrap customizer sizes all other fonts relatively to this base size.

 ```
-"@font-family-sans-serif": "\"Liberation Sans\", \"Helvetica Neue\", Helvetica, Arial, sans-serif",
+"@font-family-sans-serif": "\"Liberation Sans\", Arial, sans-serif",
-"@font-family-serif": "\"Liberation Serif\", Garamond, Georgia, \"Times New Roman\", Times, serif",
+"@font-family-serif": "\"Liberation Serif\", \"Times New Roman\", serif",
-"@font-family-monospace": "\"Liberation Mono\", Menlo, Monaco, Consolas, \"Courier New\", monospace",
+"@font-family-monospace": "\"Liberation Mono\", \"Courier New\", monospace",
 "@font-family-base": "@font-family-serif",
 "@font-size-base": "18px",
 ```

-I'm still not really sure about the backup fonts.

 ##Colors